 Tyce is an actor and recording artist who tours regularly and has opened for mega-hit bands: Heart, Air Supply, and Berlin.
-He is best known for working with legendary Grammy Award-winning songwriter Jim Steinman (Bat Out of Hell, Total Eclipse of the Heart).
+He is best known for working with legendary Grammy Award-winning songwriter Jim Steinman (Bat Out of Hell, Total Eclipse of the Heart, It’s All Coming Back to Me).
+His debut album, HERO, is written and co-produced by Steinman.
 Tyce is the first male vocalist to record with Steinman since Meat Loaf.
-His debut album, HERO, is written and co-produced by Steinman, who calls Tyce’s performance: “Brilliantly virtuosic!!
-It was like you wrestled with a fire-breathing dragon and came out on top!!!”
 HERO is currently streaming on Spotify (Warner Bros./ Rhino Records).

 In 2018, he was featured in the first round on the brand new Season One of American Idol (ABC), with judges Katy Perry, Lionel Richie, and Luke Bryan.
 He has also collaborated with Grammy Award-nominated songwriter Desmond Child (Livin’ On a Prayer, You Give Love a Bad Name)and recently took part in Warrior, a new work written and developed by Grammy-Award winning songwriter Holly Knight (Love is a Battlefield, The Best).

 Every so often a new artist comes along with a debut album that not only raises eyebrows, but curiosity in that the songs are so perfectly matched with the talent.
 In TYCE’s case, with the release of his debut album HERO, his voice is perfectly in sync with the celebratory music and lyrics of noted-Meat Loaf-collaborator Jim Steinman.